-The UAS Monthly Events Panel Dataset is based on data from the Monthly Events surveys, which are a set of surveys fielded at the start of every successive month (one survey per month) to approximately 2,500 respondents aged 50 and up.
+The UAS Monthly Events Panel Dataset is based on data from the Monthly Events surveys, which are a set of surveys fielded at the start of each month (one survey per month) to approximately 3,000 respondents aged 50 and up.
 Each Monthly Events survey asks respondents whether they experienced a number of events in the preceding month, as well as for self-assessments of health, life satisfaction, pain, hours worked, earnings, employment changes, and medical expenditures during the previous month.

 The Monthly Events Panel Dataset merges and organizes the data collected in these surveys, and derives twelve additional variables.
 The dataset is updated monthly.
-Each new update adds the data collected from the most recently concluded Monthly Events survey, and this month is referenced in the dataset's name (e.g., "events\panel\120.dta" when the most recently concluded survey was fielded in January 2020).
+Each new update adds the data collected in the most recently concluded Monthly Events survey, and the month of this survey is referenced in the updated dataset's name (e.g., "events\panel\120.dta" when the most recently concluded survey was fielded in January 2020).